 2. Financial Investment

 Did you know that on average, children spend more time in school than they do at home?
 Then, why would you take the choice of school your child attends, lightly?
 Good schools prepare your child as best as possible for their future.
 They will groom them for the next stage of life by harnessing talents and nurturing academic excellence that will then place them in recognized higher educational institutions and secure profitable positions of employment.
-With early education being one of the first pit stops on the journey of life, it is imperative that it is prioritized.
+With early education being one of the first pit stops on the journey of life, it must be prioritized.

-We highly recommend looking into SABIS International School-Runda for their globally-recognized curriculum that inspires students to achieve their full potential.
+We highly recommend looking into SABIS International School-Runda for its globally-recognized curriculum that inspires students to achieve their full potential.

 You may also like: 5 Private International Schools to Visit in Nairobi